levintoo/self-healing-urls/README.md

 # Self Healing URLs

+> This package was originally written by [Luke Downing](https://github.com/lukeraymonddowning).

 Self Healing URLs is a simple Laravel package inspired by [this video from Aaron Francis](https://www.youtube.com/watch?v=a6lnfyES-LA&t=554s).

 It allows you to mark Eloquent models as self-healing so that the URLs generated for said